Project-Cartographer/DaeConverter/README.md

 * Uses [Assimp Library](http://www.assimp.org/)

 ## Bug Reports ##
-The Program is still incomplete and often breaks when trying to extract render data of big tags
+The Program is still incomplete and often breaks when trying to extract render data of some tags.
+It is mainly due to different TAG_BLOCK header of certain tags.